-You might have heard people setting up businesses online and actually succeeding day in, day out.
-If you’re ready to be the boss and work on building your own online business from scratch, retirement is probably the best time to do so – it’s likely that you’re receiving some Social Security or retirement income and you have all the time in the world to tackle a new challenge.
+If you’re ready to be your own boss and work on building your own online business from scratch, retirement is probably the best time to do so.

-Below are effective and low-cost business ideas you could check out:
+Below are effective and low-cost online business ideas you could check out:

 A Warning on Online Job Scams

 Whether you’re starting an online business, offering a freelance service, or applying for a full-time online job, you’ll inevitably face scammers eager to steal your precious information, fool you into investing in shady businesses, or dupe you into thinking you’re going to be paid for a month’s worth of work only to be left in the dark when it’s payday.